Close-up of human eye.

 Application deadline: October 1, 2025 of the year preceding the anticipated fellowship year.
 July 1 being the expected start date of the following year.

-• Successfully completed an Ophthalmology residency program
+• Successfully complete an Ophthalmology residency program

-• Good clinical skills
+• Demonstrate good clinical skills

-Successful candidates are subject to a three-month probationary period to determine their suitability for continued advanced training.
+Please note: Only those selected for an interview will be contacted.
+Successful candidates will undergo a three-month probationary period to assess their suitability for continued advanced training.

 How to apply

-Your application to the fellowship program must include:
+Your application must include:

 • Curriculum vitae/resumé